What is SEO?

 - Using keyword research tools such as SEMrush, Google keyword Planner and Keyword.io to find keywords that are relevant to your market and not super-competitive.

 - Analyze your website and keyword performance using Google analytics.
 The importance of Google whipping up your web pages in search engine results when a user types in keywords related to your business and what you offer, is very obvious.
-However, rankings constantly fluctuate and are geo-targeted, personalized and will vary for different forms of your keywords.
-Through Google web analytics, many tools are available to track the performance of your site, measure search engine traffic and the behavior of your audience.
-You can find out what keywords are already generating traffic and sales and set goals to building additional content that improves the overall performance on your website and increases relative traffic and conversion rates.
-You can setup an analytics account by starting here »
+However, rankings constantly fluctuate and are geo-targeted, personalized, and will vary for different forms of your keywords.
+Through Google web analytics, many tools are available to track the performance of your site, and measure search engine traffic and the behavior of your audience.
+You can find out what keywords are already generating traffic and sales and set goals for building additional content that improves the overall performance of your website and increases relative traffic and conversion rates.

 - Focus on long tail keywords.
 Long tail keywords and key phrases are more specific and generally longer than more commonly searched keywords.
 While long tail keywords generate less traffic, they usually have a higher conversion value being more specific to a users search

-In short keywords are relevant, but as Google becomes smarter and more sophisticated, the focus should be shifted to keywords relative to topics that are tailored to users engagement and experience.
-Understanding your audience, their needs and interests is an important part of good keyword research and SEO strategy.
+In short, keywords are relevant, but as Google becomes smarter and more sophisticated, the focus should be shifted to keywords relative to topics that are tailored to user engagement and experience.
+Understanding your audience, their needs, and interests is an important part of good keyword research and SEO strategy.

-On-page SEO optimizes your websites individual pages by implementing best practice in an effort to rank higher and earn more relevant traffic in search engines.
+On-page SEO optimizes your website’s individual pages by implementing best practices in an effort to rank higher and earn more relevant traffic in search engines.
 On-page SEO includes both website content as well any HTML source code.
 Consider the following list of items in your on-page evaluation and strategy:

 Off-page SEO essentially describes it all.
 It refers to all activities such as link building and other external signals used to increase ranking and the visibility of your business in search engine results.
 Consider these key items when building an off-page strategy for SEO:

 - Link Building Strategy: If content is king, then consider link building in an SEO strategy to be queen.
 Link building is essentially the backbone of how search engines work.
-By developing comprehensive high-quality content in multiple forms, you can develop high-quality links that are relevant to your business, making you the authoritative go-to-source for your targeted audience.
+By developing comprehensive high-quality content in multiple forms, you can develop high-quality links that are relevant to your business, making you the authoritative go-to source for your targeted audience.
 There are many ways to develop inbound links – for example, guest blogging still remains an effective strategy.
 Be certain that your content is of high-quality, and that it’s shared among reputable resources that are seen as authoritative among users and Google search engines.
-Here are 20 SEO link building tips for 2017

-- Directory submissions and online citation: Localizing your business is a great way to improving online visibility.
-By submitting your business to reputable local directories such as Googly My Business (GMB), Yahoo, Yelp, etc. it will help establish presence.
-Citations (defined as mentions of your business name, address and other criteria) are key components to ranking algorithms, and helps to validate your business as part of a local community.
+- Directory submissions and online citation: Localizing your business is a great way to improve online visibility.
+By submitting your business to reputable local directories such as Google My Business (GMB), Yahoo, Yelp, etc. will help establish presence.
+Citations (defined as mentions of your business name, address, and other criteria) are key components to ranking algorithms and help to validate your business as part of a local community.